angelru/ValdemoroEn1/README.md

 **ValdemoroEn1** es un proyecto que empecé con mucha ilusión en el 2015 en **[PhoneGap](https://es.wikipedia.org/wiki/PhoneGap)**, pero en 2017 decidí pasarlo a **[Xamarin Forms](https://learn.microsoft.com/es-es/xamarin/get-started/what-is-xamarin-forms)** y en 2023 a **[.NET MAUI](https://learn.microsoft.com/es-es/dotnet/maui/what-is-maui)**

 Espero que podáis aprender con el proyecto 👋🏽

-I decide to post the source code of my application in **[.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui)** because I believe in community work, in which all of us contribute our bit to advance open source and thus increase our knowledge.

-**ValdemoroEn1** is a project that I started with great enthusiasm for 2015 at **[PhoneGap](https://en.wikipedia.org/wiki/PhoneGap)**, but in 2017 I decided to move it to **[Xamarin Forms](https://docs.microsoft.com/en-us/xamarin/get-started/what-is-xamarin-forms)** and in 2023 to **[.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui)**

-I hope you can learn with the project 👋🏽

 # Geoportal Gasolineras API
 * [Geoportal Gasolineras](https://geoportalgasolineras.es/geoportal-instalaciones/Inicio)